top of page

 ACEs work through experience not just exposure.
 Exposure alone does not mean a child is affected.
 If the ACE is prevented from causing toxic stress, the harm should not occur.
 Ways to prevent toxic stress include providing a nurturing, safe and stable environment, helping the children learn to cope with adversity, and reducing a child's ACE exposure.
 I look to build resilience by acknowledging the child's experience of ACEs and how it may be influencing their behaviour; by helping children identify their emotions, talk about them, and express them appropriately; by empowering children to problem solve and work through their issue/problem; and by promoting healthy coping habits of meditation and mindfulness, exercise and sleep routines.

 Domestic Abuse always has an impact on children.
 Being exposed to domestic abuse in childhood is child abuse.
 I acknowledge children and young people may experience domestic abuse both directly and indirectly.
-I am alert to the signs that a child may be experiencing domestic abuse: aggression or bullying, anti-social behaviour, anxiety, depression or suicidal thoughts, attention seeking, bed-wetting, nightmares or insomnia, constant or regular sickness, like colds, headaches and mouth ulcers, eating disorders, problems in school or trouble making, tantrums, being withdrawn.

-Forced Marriage is where one or both people do not or cannot consent to the marriage and pressure or abuse is used to force them into the marriage.
-The pressure can include physical, psychological, financial, sexual and emotional pressure.
-There is a clear difference between a forced marriage and an arranged marriage.
-In arranged marriages the families of both spouses take a leading role in arranging the marriage, but the choice of whether or not to accept the arrangement remains with the young people.
-In a forced marriage one or both spouses do not consent to the arrangement of the marriage and some elements of duress are involved.
-Forced marriage is an abuse of Human Rights and where a child, under the age of 18 is involved, is abuse of the rights of the child and constitutes child abuse.
-I would report any concerns as per my reporting procedure (section 1).
-A child who is forced into marriage is likely to suffer significant harm through physical, sexual and or emotional abuse.
-Forced marriage can have a negative impact on a child's health and development and can also result in sexual violence including rape.
+A child who is forced into marriage is likely to suffer significant harm through physical, sexual and or emotional abuse which negatively impacts on their health and development.
+They are likely to become a victim of sexual violence including rape.
 If a child is forced to marry, he or she may be taken abroad for an extended period of time, which could amount to child abduction.
-In addition, a child in such a situation would be absent from school, resulting in the loss of educational opportunity also for future employment opportunities.
+In addition, a child in such a situation would be absent from school, resulting in the loss of educational and future employment opportunities.
 Even if the child has not taken abroad, they are likely to be taken out of school so as to ensure they do not talk about this situation with their peers.
-Children taking extended holidays, missing from setting, leaving the country,

 Forced Marriage training Apr 2020

-Child Sexual Exploitation (CSE) is a form of sexual abuse in which a child or young person is forced or manipulated into inappropriate sexual activities, often in exchange for accommodation, food, cigarettes, alcohol, drugs, money, affection, attention or gifts.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce manipulate or deceive a child or young person under the age of 18 into sexual activity in exchange for something the victim needs or wants, and or for the financial advantage or increase status of the perpetrator or facilitator.
+Sexual exploitation of a child is a form of sexual abuse.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce manipulate or deceive a child or young person under the age of 18 into sexual activity (performing, and/or others performing sexual activities, on them) in exchange for something the victim needs or wants, and or for the financial advantage or increase status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact it can also occur through the use of technology again.
-Powerful control and manipulation are experienced by victims of CSE.
-Fear, trauma, lack of self-esteem, misplaced loyalties towards the perpetrator, who they may believe to be their friend or boyfriend, may make it much too difficult to break free
+Child sexual exploitation does not always involve physical contact it can also occur through the use of technology, without the child's immediate recognition; for example, being persuaded to post sexual images on the internet/mobile phones without immediate payment or gain.

 Grooming refers to actions deliberately aimed at establishing an emotional connection and trust with a child or young person in order to increase the likelihood of them engaging in sexual behaviour or exploitation.
 Grooming may also include threats or bribes, which persuade the child or young person that it would be impossible to ask for help."
 During the grooming process, the abusers aim to sever the relationships between the child and their parents and friends so they can have absolute control.
 There are 5 types of Grooming: the boyfriend/girlfriend model, the party model, the peer model, the gangs and group model and online.